 - Accept the Green Homes Grant scheme’s Terms and Conditions.

 The government’s new Plan for Jobs 2020 includes financial incentives for businesses that hire young people and bring furloughed staff back.
 This will allow you to increase your workforce at a reduced cost and make sure that you have enough staff to meet the increased consumer demand from the Green Homes Grant.

 The Plan for Jobs 2020 includes:

-- Job Retention Bonus – You’ll get a £1,000 incentive for each furloughed employee that you bring back (they must be continuously employed until the end of January 2021).
+- Job Retention Bonus – You’ll get a £1,000 incentive for each furloughed employee that you bring back (they must be continuously employed until at least 31st January 2021).

 - Kickstart Scheme – A new scheme, offering 6-month work placements for 16-24-year-olds that are on Universal Credit and are at risk of long-term unemployment.
-There’s no cost to you if you provide work placements through the scheme, as the government will cover 100% of the National Minimum Wage plus the associated National Insurance contributions and employer minimum automatic enrolment contributions.
+There’s no cost to you if you provide work placements through the scheme.
+This is because the government will cover 100% of the National Minimum Wage plus the associated National Insurance contributions and employer minimum automatic enrolment contributions.
 Employers can now apply for funding through the scheme on gov.uk.

 You can read more about these initiatives on the government website.
 We’ll keep this page update with further information on how to get involved once it’s released.

 Develop a COVID-19 work policy

-With thousands of new jobs being created from the government’s green jobs plan, it’s important that you create a company policy which details how you’ll protect new and old employees alike from coronavirus.
-It should include details of the preventative measures that you’ve got in place to mitigate the risk of COVID-19 spreading, as well as guidelines for staff to follow.
+Thousands of new jobs are currently being created through the government’s Green Homes Grant scheme.
+So, it’s important that you create a company policy explaining how you’ll protect new and old employees alike from coronavirus.
+It should include the preventative measures that you’re taking to mitigate the risk of COVID-19 spreading, plus staff guidelines.

 You can create a COVID-19 work policy by: